Billie Lee Labeled ‘Back-Handed’ And Desperate After Mentioning Lala Kent’s Alcoholic Revelation On Twitter

-Billie Lee mentioned Lala Kent’s recent revelation about being an alcoholic on Twitter after the latest episode of Vanderpump Rules featured a verbal dispute between them and fans weren’t happy about it.
+Billie Lee mentioned Lala Kent’s recent revelation about being an alcoholic on Twitter after the latest episode of Vanderpump Rules featured a verbal dispute between them, and fans weren’t happy about it.

 While quoting a message in which another Twitter user slammed Lala as an “awful person” due to her behavior at Billie’s brunch, Billie said she hopes Lala will be able to find love and compassion for herself and others now that she’s admitted to suffering from alcoholism.